GeoFS Logo - Click to return to Home Page

 • All other keyboard controls (except for arrows) are the same

-• Joystick axis and button are by set by default
+• Joystick axis and button are not set by default

-• All other keyboard controls are the same
+• All other keyboard controls remain the same

 Flying helicopters: